adnanmasood/Probabilistic.NET/ReadMe.txt

 Probablistic.NET

 This library is an effort to provide common probabilistic programming library functions.
+The Probabilistic programing languages embed probabilistic concepts by providing high-level constructs for specifying models that capture both uncertainty and structure.

 The original idea is inspired by the works of Infer.NET - Microsoft Research, Inference in Belief Networks by Howard Zhou and Dr. Szymon Jaroszewicz

 Released under MIT License.